 Applications

-Applications sit at the top of Wristband's entity hierarchy, and every other entity is encapsulated inside of it (tenants, OAuth2 clients, identity providers, users, etc.).
-There are typically two ways to utilize Wristband applications: environments and products.
+Applications sit at the top of Wristband's entity hierarchy, and every other entity is encapsulated inside of it, including tenants, clients, identity providers, and users.
+Entities that you create in one application are logically isolated from entities in other applications.
+Applications can be used to handle various use cases, but they are typically used to represent environments and products.

 Application Environments